johndstein/s3-select-stream/README.md

 The easy way to authenticate to AWS is to create the following two files.

-Note: `aws_session_token` is not needed unless your keys are temporary.
+Note: `aws_session_token` is only needed if you use temporary keys.

 `~/.aws/credentials`